systemslab/popper-paper/paper/paper.md

 interactive Jupyter notebooks so that readers don't need to deploy web servers themselves.

-# The Popper Convention
+# The Popper Experiment Assistant

 ![End-to-end workflow for an article that follows the Popper convention.](figures/wflow.png)

-_Popper_ is a convention for articles that are developed as an OSS project.
+_Popper_ assists in the creation of articles that are developed as an OSS project.
+It provides the following unique features:

+ 2. Composable

+## Self-containment

+A popper repository contains all the information necessary to reproduce the article's findings.
+There are `paper/` and `experiments/` folders, and every experiment has a `datasets/` folder in it.

+## Toolchain-agnosticism

+We designed Popper as a general approach, applicable to a wide variety of environments, from cloud to HPC.
+In general, Popper can be applied in any scenario where a component (data, code, infrastructure, hardware, etc.) is referenceable, and where there is an underlying tool that consumes these IDs so that they can be acted upon (install, run, store, visualize, etc.).
+The core idea behind Popper is to borrow from the DevOps movement the idea of treating every component as an immutable piece of information and provide referenceable scripts/components for the creation/execution/validation of experiments (in a convened structure) rather than leaving to the reader the daunting task of inferring how binaries/experiments were generated/configured..

+## Experiment Templates

+We also have templates for papers.

+## Results Validation

+# Use Cases

+We now show use cases

+## Latex, Docker, Ansible and Jupyter

 In the remaining of this paper we use GitHub, Docker, Binder, CloudLab, Travis CI and Aver as the tools/services for every component described in the previous section.
 As stated in goal 2, any of these should be swappable for other tools, for example: VMs instead of